Lenny Schultz: Life and career

 Throughout his comedy career he continued working as a high school gym teacher and was known to leave clubs early on school nights.
 Schultz said that both principals and fellow teachers would ask him for autographs after seeing him on TV the night before.
 Schultz was known among his fellow comedians as a "hard act to follow".
 Schultz's comedy style has been called influential on such comics as Gallagher, Carrot Top, and Angel Salazar, and praised by such comedians as Brett Butler and David Letterman.
 Jon Stewart and Billy Crystal both said that he always got a standing ovation and "always killed.".

-In 1992 Schultz became semi-retired and moved to Sullivan County, New York with his wife.
-He currently lives in Hallandale Beach, Florida.
+In 1992, Schultz semi-retired and moved to Sullivan County, New York with his wife.
+As of 2017, he lived in Hallandale Beach, Florida.

+Schultz died at home in Delray Beach, Florida, on March 15, 2025, at the age of 91.